-Our DSLS offers FREE legal advice, casework and community legal education to all Deakin students.
-Appointments are available at both the Waterfront and Waurn Ponds campuses every week.
+The Deakin Student Legal Service offers free legal advice, casework and legal education to all Deakin students.
+Appointments are available at the Waurn Ponds campus or by phone every week.
 If you are a Deakin student needing free legal help you can request an appointment here.

-Our School Lawyer also regularly delivers community legal education to staff, students and their families on a range of legal topics including intervention orders, criminal law and sentencing, police powers and individual rights, sexting, cyberbullying, and employment law.
+Our School Lawyer regularly delivers community legal education to school staff, students and their families on a range of legal topics including intervention orders, criminal law and sentencing, police powers and individual rights, sexting, cyberbullying, and employment law.

 For more information on our program see our Evaluation Report here.

-The Orange Door is an intake and referral service that supports adults, children and young people who are experiencing or have experienced family violence to connect with the services they need to be safe and supported.
+The Orange Door is an intake and referral service that assists adults, children and young people who are experiencing or have experienced family violence to connect with the services they need to be safe and supported.

 The Orange Door is part of the Victorian Government’s response to the Royal Commission into Family Violence and was established in Geelong in 2018.